 Sell your junk (up to $200) One person’s trash is another person’s treasure.
 Many sites have popped up that allow you to take a pictures and post an item for sale in less than 5 mins.
 With extra time on my hands I have sorted through my basement and garage and sold several items (in good condition) for over $300!

-Enhanced Unemployment Benefits ($600) If you lost your job, got a pay cut due to a furlough or reduced working hours make sure you apply for your states unemployment benefits even if you think you will get a job soon.
-Because even if you qualify for $1 in regular state unemployment you can get $600 p/week in additional federal pandemic unemployment assistance (available through the end of July).
+Claim your Retroactive Unemployment Benefits If you lost your job, got a pay cut due to a furlough or reduced working hours make sure you apply for your states unemployment benefits even if you think you will get a job soon.
+And if you lost your job when the federally funded PUA and PEUC programs were in effect you may be eligible to get retroactive back payments for weeks you were eligible.

 Review your tax withholding ($500 to $1000) While this may be boring it’s a good time to review your income tax withholding for the year ahead, especially if you are going to be earning less.
 By lowering your state and federal tax withholdings on your earned income (including unemployment) you could have quite a bit extra in your pocket now.